DimaClaudiu/my_QA_Bot/README.md

     A different approach I'm currently experimenting with is using a model for Dense Passage Retrieval, as described [here](https://arxiv.org/abs/2004.04906).
 This will use dense embeddings of the contexts and question, and score the similarity using the dot product of the embeddings, instead of cosine similarity.

     This will allow finding candidates based on conceptual overlap, not just semantic similarities.
-For example:
+For example:<br>
-    C: *...I love bananas because they are yellow...*
+    C: *...I love bananas because they are yellow...*<br>
-    Q: *When did we talk about fruits?*
+    Q: *When did we talk about fruits?*<br>

     This model should score that context pretty highly since a banana is indeed a fruit.
     BM25 could be also used for a fast and reliable ranker.